Business Rule

 Documenting Business Rules

-Business rules are valuable enterprise asset which is shared among multiple departments and is implemented in various systems.
-They are used on a daily basis, and, surprisingly, it is not very common practice at companies to document business rules properly.
-As the company-wide asset, business rules should be stored in a central repository and only be referenced from where it is needed.
-The central management eliminates duplicate rules, enables storing all rules in one place, and referencing the rules is easy:
+Business rules are a valuable enterprise asset that is shared among multiple departments and implemented in various systems.
+They are used on a daily basis, and, surprisingly, it is not a very common practice at companies to document business rules properly.
+As a company-wide asset, business rules should be stored in a central repository and only be referenced from where they are needed.
+Central management eliminates duplicate rules, enables storing all rules in one place, and referencing the rules is easy:

-But instead, rules are usually stored in guidebooks, internal methodologies, and some are even not documented at all, so they are only in people's heads.
-This requires analysts to find the right documents or people, which is frustrating and time-consuming.
-It also often leads to the situation wherein the end the rules are spread across multiple project specifications, duplicated or even worse, implemented inconsistently in different systems.
+Instead, rules are usually stored in guidebooks, internal methodologies, and some are not documented at all, meaning they are only in people's heads.
+This requires analysts to find the right documents or people, which is frustrating and time-consuming